 You need an environment to share multiple Power BI content for a team of developers.
 Everyone needs to have edit access to the content provided by the team.
 Power BI workspace is the perfect solution for the development environment.
 You can create a workspace as a development environment and then share it with other developer team members with Edit access.
 Then you all have access to the same content in your development workspace.

 Power BI workspace is the perfect solution for development environment

 Disadvantages of workspace

 Workspaces are helpful because of the reasons above.
 However, there are some drawbacks.

 Workspaces are not suitable for sharing content with end users.
 You may wonder why that is.
 You can give users of the workspace read-only access to the content.
 However, this is half of the requirement.
 In an end-user sharing environment, one of the primary requirements is to have the development and user environment separated from each other.

 Assume that you have created a workspace and shared it with end users.
 If you suddenly make changes in the workspace while they are using it, then their view of the world breaks and changes.

 With one workspace your development, and user environment are the same.

 Power BI workspaces are a great way of sharing multiple Power BI content with users.
-If you have hundreds of dashboards, reports, and datasets, you can easily share it through a workspace with others.
-Workspaces are also isolating the administration part of the work.
-An Office365 admin can take care of adding members to the group or removing from it because Power BI workspaces are bound to Office365 groups behind the scene.
+If you have hundreds of dashboards, reports, and datasets, you can easily share them through a workspace with others.

-Workspaces are better to be used for a development environment, but not for the end-user environment.
-The main reason is that having one workspace for dev or user environment makes it hard to develop if a developer makes a change, the end user will be affected immediately.
+Workspaces are better used for a development environment but not for the end-user environment.
+The main reason is that having one workspace for the dev or user environment makes it hard to develop if a developer makes a change, the end user will be affected immediately.
 Managing multiple workspaces is not also an easy job.
-The discussion about workspaces brings us to the next way of sharing, which I’ll talk about it in the next post.